Freelance writer and researcher at TermsFeed

 But many of these registration forms are missing one key thing: the legal agreements that users need to agree to are not linked through what is called the clickwrap method.

-First, let's take a look at what clickwrap is, and why you might want to use it on your registration form, and how to best implement this feature.
+This article will look at what clickwrap is, why you might want (or need) to use it on your registration form, and how to best implement this feature.

 "I Agree" Checkbox by TermsFeed tool can help you enforce your legal agreements in 3 easy steps.